 This document shows the desired format and appearance of a manuscript prepared for the Proceedings of the SPIE.
 It contains general formatting instructions and hints about how to use LaTeX.
-The LaTeX source file that produced this document, article.tex (Version 2.81), provides a template, which can be used in conjunction with spie.cls.
+The LaTeX source file that produced this document, article.tex (Version 3.3), provides a template, used in conjunction with spie.cls (Version 3.3).